WAND (TV): WAND: LIN ownership

-Block ownership; affiliation switch to NBC
+Block ownership; affiliation switch to NBC; sale to Gray Media

 LIN wholly owned WAND until March 2000, when it sold 67 percent of the station to Block Communications in exchange for 100 percent of WLFI-TV in Lafayette, Indiana.
 However, LIN continued to own a third of WAND and operate the station as part of the deal and did not sell the remaining stake to Block until November 2007.
 The continued LIN connection would have a material impact.
 In 2004, NBC and LIN negotiated a new affiliation agreement that included clauses for switching two LIN-operated ABC affiliates to NBC: WAND and WDTN in Dayton, Ohio.
 At the time, NBC had higher ratings.
 As a result, on September 5, 2005, WAND became an NBC affiliate, with WICS/WICD switching to ABC.

 On August 1, 2025, Gray Media announced it would acquire all of Block's broadcast television stations, including WAND, for $80 million.
+The sale was approved by the FCC on May 6, 2026, and completed the same day.

 News operation

 Historically, the Champaign–Springfield–Decatur media market, fragmented between stations in multiple cities, has typically seen news viewership divided among city lines.
 This dynamic also holds for WAND.
 For instance, in November 1996, WAND's newscasts led all but one timeslot in a seven-county area around Decatur, with 25 percent of viewers in the region watching WAND's 6 p.m. newscast.
 However, in the full 20-county market, it was a distant third in all timeslots behind WCIA and WICS/WICD, with its 6 p.m. newscast only attracting 8.5 percent of the audience.

 The 1990s were a decade of news department expansion at WAND.
 The station's only full-length newscasts were at 6 and 10 p.m. until 1992, when WAND debuted Live at Five, the second 5 p.m. newscast in the area.
 Its launch was brought forward by five months to cover a five-month strike against Caterpillar Inc. In late 1993, a Doppler weather radar was installed atop the station's building in Decatur; the purchase, made by LIN as part of a push to add radar at all of its stations, represented the first Doppler radar in the local area.
-The 20-minute Good Morning Central Illinois shifted from 20 minutes to an hour in 1994.
+The 20-minute Good Morning Central Illinois expanded to an hour in 1994.
 However, WAND was the last of the three major stations to only run an hour-long morning newscast as WCIA and WICS each extended their morning newscasts to start earlier than 6 a.m.

 On January 27, 2014, WAND expanded its weekday noon broadcast to one hour.
 Weekend morning newscasts were introduced in 2018.